callum-oakley/blog/content/posts/colemak.md

     3 2 1 0 4 4 0 1 2 3
     8 7 6 5 9 9 5 6 7 8

 where lower numbers indicate lower effort.
 Then we could arrange the most commonly used letters on the keys with the lowest scores.
 You could disagree on the scoring based on how difficult you think it is to hit the keys in the middle column, whether you find it easier to hit the top row than the bottom, if you have iron pinkies... but this simple model already captures a lot of the spirit of what we're trying to achieve.
-For an example of how this kind of optimisation can play out, here's a version of Genesis written using *only* the home row keys of the Colemak layout:
+For an example of how this kind of optimisation can play out, here's a version of Genesis written using *only* the home row keys of the Colemak layout (from the [Colemak site][]):

 > In the start The One has risen the stars and the earth.\
 > The earth had no order, and nothin' resided there; and shade resided on the nonendin' 'neath.
 And The One rided on the seas.\